Pritzker working on plan to bring conventions back, says ‘we’re just at a point where we’re almost past this’

 The percentage of new cases as a share of total tests — the case positivity rate — was at a seven-day average of 2.2% statewide as of Wednesday.
 That’s near the lowest point since the state started releasing the figure last year.

-The number of people hospitalized with COVID-19, including those in intensive care and on ventilators, have continued declining to levels not seen since last spring.
+The number of people hospitalized with COVID-19, including those in intensive care and on ventilators, has continued declining to levels not seen since last spring.

 As he considers further loosening restrictions, Pritzker said one concern is the prevalence of new variants of the virus that are believed to spread more easily.